Skip to main content UVA Health logo of UVA Health

 No matter how hard you try to lose weight, you might still struggle with obesity.
 It’s not you.
 It’s obesity — a disease that makes your body want to hold on to weight.

-For decades, weight-loss (or bariatric) surgery has been an effective way to overcome obesity and related medical conditions like high blood pressure and infertility.
+For decades, bariatric surgery has been an effective way to overcome obesity and related medical conditions like high blood pressure and infertility.
 Many people qualify for this procedure, but many never consider it.
 Why?
-Common weight-loss surgery myths are partly to blame.
+Common bariatric surgery myths are partly to blame.

 Myth 1.
 No One Really Needs Surgery to Lose Weight